Ashleigh Barty will not defend her French Open title, announces she will not travel to Europe - KVIA

 “I now look forward to a long preseason and the summer in Australia.
 It has been a challenging year for everyone and although I am disappointed on a tennis front, the health and well-being of my family and my team will always be my priority.
 Thank you to my fans for your continued support, I can’t wait to play for you again.”

 The French Open is normally the second major in the tennis calendar year, traditionally beginning in late May and ending in early June.
-This year’s tournament was moved because of the coronavirus and now starts later this month.
+This year’s tournament was moved amid the coronavirus and now starts later this month.
 Wimbledon was canceled because of the pandemic earlier this year.

+The French Tennis Federation announced Monday that this year’s tournament will be open to fans when play begins later this month.

+Roland Garros will be divided into three zones, with a maximum of 5,000 fans in each of two zones and a maximum of 1,500 in the third.

 Comments